 Honey made from the manuka plant has enhanced antimicrobial and wound healing properties that make it excellent at treating cuts, scrapes, infections, and burns.
-Manuka honey kills or inhibits more than 30 strains of common bacteria, does not contain any artificial chemicals or preservatives, and is safe to use even in the eyes.
+Manuka honey has antibacterial effects and can kill or inhibit several strands of bacteria, even some antibiotic-resistant bacteria.
+Manuka honey has even been found to be safe to use in the eyes.
 In addition, it can help to minimize scarring by speeding the healing time of cuts, burns, abrasions, and ulcers.

 Manuka Honey Uses: Antiviral and Antibacterial Healing